 Concrete driveway with options for saw cut detail or for paving details to add interest.

 Private rear gardens allowing buffer planting to create privacy for both villas.

-Fin walls and low fences to be used to create privacy for rots.
-Fences are not to completely surround the villas instead to be staggered allowing space rand tonal range.
+Fin walls and low fences to be used to create privacy for \(\) Fences are not to comp surround the villas instea staggered allowing tonal range.